JuliaPraxis/Naming/guides/IterationAndComprehensions.md

 > for **singular_term** in **plural_of_singular_term**
 > for **singular_for_plural_term** in **plural_term**

 ## Best Practice

+- Use the pattern
+  - :ok: for professor in faculty
+  - :ok: for contractor in keys(contractor_skills)
+  - :x:  for professor in employees
+  - :x:  for worker in keys(contractor_skills)

 - Use the templates
   - :ok: for color in colors